|

 genuine excuse?
 Almost always someone,

-especially the person who raised the reservation, will want to provide the solution
+especially the person who raised the reservation, will want to provide the

-to overcome it.
-In this situation
+solution to overcome it.
+In this

-them the group loses sight of the bigger picture.
+haste to solve them the group loses sight of the bigger picture.
 However, when excuses are being provided

 there will be lack of interest in solving them, and you are very likely to